-Table 1 gives the financial performance of the Company for the financial year 2018-19as compared to the previous financial year.
+Table 1 gives the financial performance of the Company for thefinancial year 2019-20 as compared to the previous financial year.

 |Revenue from Operations || || |

-Profit before finance cost depreciation and amortisation exceptional items and taxas a percentage of revenue from operations has marginally improved to 18.7% from 18.0% inprevious year although in absolute terms it has risen by an astounding 55%.
-The Profitafter tax also increased to Rs.
-10.92 crores from Rs.
-7.44 crores in the previous year dueto increase in revenue from the AMTC plant which has commenced commercial productionduring the year.
+Profit before finance cost depreciation and amortisation exceptionalitems and tax as a percentage of revenue from operations has improved to 21% from 18.7%in the previous year although in absolute terms it has risen by 25%.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-As per the requirement of section 186(4) of Companies Act 2013 particulars of loansgiven investments made guarantees given or securities provided along with the purposefor which the loan or guarantee or security is proposed to be utilized by the recipientare provided in the financial statements starting from page number 123.
-The Company is incompliance with the limits as prescribed under Section 186of Companies Act 2013
+As per the requirement of section 186(4) of Companies Act 2013particulars of loans given investments made guarantees given or securities providedalong with the purpose for which the loan or guarantee or security is proposed to beutilized by the recipient are provided in the standalone financial statements on pagenumber 123.
+The Company is in compliance with the limits as prescribed under Section 186of Companies Act 2013

 RELATED PARTY TRANSACTIONS